Needles and Pins (song): Charts

+Cher version

+In 1965, the song was covered by American singer/actress and Bono's then-wife and Sonny & Cher bandmate Cher for her debut solo album All I Really Want to Do, which was produced and arranged by Bono himself and later replaced her cover of Ruby & the Romantics' 1962 hit "Our Day Will Come" as the B-side on the US and Italy versions of her 1966 single "Bang Bang (My Baby Shot Me Down)".
+In a review by Matthew Holder for Beyond the Encore in a retrospective article commemorating the sixtieth anniversary of All I Really Want to Do, her version was described as being delivered with "languid melancholy" compared to The Searchers' "jangly and insistent" version.

 Smokie version

-In 1977, at the height of their popularity, English rock band Smokie recorded the song as a rock ballad for the album Bright Lights & Back Alleys, and got a European and an Australian hit with "Needles and Pins".
+In 1977, at the height of their popularity, British rock band Smokie recorded the song as a rock ballad for the album Bright Lights & Back Alleys, and got a European and an Australian hit with "Needles and Pins".
 The song reached number one in Austria.
 Later, ex-Smokie vocalist Chris Norman included his solo cover of the song on his studio album Full Circle (2000).